FWinkler79/SpringCloudPlatform/README.md

 Note that the service URL (`http://localhost:2222/reservations?page=1&size=2&sort=reservationName,asc`) contains parameters for **sorting and paging** - all out of the box with [Spring Data](https://spring.io/projects/spring-data).
 There is also a "search by name" endpoint available.
 E.g. `http://localhost:2222/reservations/search/by-name?reservationName=Carl` will return only the reservations whose name is "Carl".

-Finally, there is a ["greetings" endpoint](http://localhost:2222/greeting), which simply shows a greetings message that comes from the `reservation-server.yml` configuration in the [Configs Repository](https://github.com/FWinkler79/SpringCloudPlatform-Configs).
-With Rabbit MQ running (`./scripts/startRabbit.sh`) and a connection to Smee.io established (`./scripts/connectToSmee.sh`), you can change the configs in the repo, and see how the message gets updated automatically (you need to refresh greetings endpoint).

 # Diagnostics Service